djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image29.4.png">

-If your skills don't work in chat try A in of [this](#Common-issues-and-troubleshoot-steps) section and check again in chat interface.
+If your skills don't work in chat try A of [this](#Common-issues-and-troubleshoot-steps) section and check again in chat interface.

 # Common issues and troubleshoot steps
 A. In case following skills don't work in chat try this: